-What Are Non-Standard Field Sobriety Tests?
+What Are Non-Standard Field Sobriety Tests in North Carolina?

 If you’ve been charged with DWI, you were probably given a field sobriety test at some point.
 You were asked to count or recite the alphabet, or touch your finger to your nose.
 For most people, these tests are incredibly stressful and embarrassing, and now the prosecution is saying your results are clear evidence that you were driving while intoxicated.

 Fortunately, your case isn’t as open-and-shut as the prosecution would like you to believe.
 At Randall & Stump, Criminal Defense Attorneys, our DWI defense attorneys know how to challenge these tests.
 From the field sobriety test to your constitutional rights, we fight for your rights to get you a fair result.
 If you’re facing DWI charges, call us at (980) 237-4579 or contact us via our online contact form to schedule a free consultation.

 The Role of Field Sobriety Tests in Your Charlotte DWI Case